Transit Fare Coordination & Integration Study

 MTC, Bay Area transit agencies and county transportation agencies are researching ways to make the region's transit network better coordinated and more affordable.

-The Transit Fare Coordination and Integration study — which began in 2020 and is concluding in 2021 — is developing goals for a regional fare system that will improve the passenger experience and promote higher ridership across the region’s 27 different transit operators.
+The Bay Area Transit Fare Coordination & Integration Study Draft Business Case Study has developed goals for a regional fare system that will improve the passenger experience and promote higher ridership across the region’s 27 different transit operators.

 Goals & Recommendations